Azure/mongodb-atlas-landing-zone-accelerator/docs/wiki/Modules.md

 ## [Monitoring Diagnostics Module](../../modules/monitoring_diagnostics/readme.md)

 - Configures Azure Monitor diagnostic settings for all infrastructure resources.
-- Connects Function Apps, Storage Accounts, Key Vaults, App Service Plans, Virtual Networks, Application Insights, and Storage sub-services to the centralized Log Analytics workspace.
+- Connects Function Apps, Storage Accounts, Key Vaults, and App Service Plans to the centralized Log Analytics workspace.
-- Automatically discovers and enables all available log and metric categories for comprehensive observability.
+- Automatically discovers and enables all available log categories for comprehensive observability.
+You'll want to tune this to only capture the data useful for your production workload.
-- Ensures consistent diagnostic coverage across the entire solution with predictable naming conventions.

 ## [Observability Module](../../modules/observability/readme.md)